rilke1999/YaHSB/README.md

 # YaHSB
 Yet Another Highend Switch  Box
 ## Project Goal
-Fully balanced switching box with level adjustment for the automated blind test of 4 sources, 3 amplifiers, and 3 pairs of speakers.
+Fully balanced switching box with volume level adjustment for the automated blind test of 4 sources, 3 amplifiers, and 3 pairs of speakers.
+The ideas is to build a central unit with PSUs, MCU, rotary encoders and display connected to slave untis for doing the switching, and volume leveling.
+In this slave we can forsee an option Buffer stage.

 ## Motivation
 My old mechanical switching box that I built 20 years ago is not symmetrical, and the level adjustment is only manual and with manual measurement.
 Moreover, it is only non balanced.